wp-plugins/wordpress-seo/readme.txt

 	* Updated French translation.
 	* Updated Bosnian language code and deleted unused Bosnian version.
 	* Updated Bulgarian and deleted unused Bulgarian `bul` version.
+	* Updated and completed it_IT and pt_BR translations.

 = 1.2.4 =